SimonStnn/website/README.md

 For development, the `.env` file contains default values.
 No additional environment files are needed.

-## File Downloads

-The project includes a reusable file download system using dynamic routes:

-- Access files via: `/download/[filename]` (e.g., `/download/resume.pdf`)
-- Configure file mappings for user-friendly URLs and proper download names

-To add new downloadable files:

-1. Add the file to the `public` directory
-2. Configure it in the `FILE_MAPPINGS` object in `app/download/[filename]/route.ts`

 ## Code Formatting

 This project uses Prettier with Tailwind CSS class sorting.
 The configuration ensures consistent code style and automatically sorts Tailwind classes in a logical order.